New York Roads - US 4 and 4/NY 32

 Southbound at the Troy-Menands Bridge, NY 378.
 The tapered arrow gives away how old this presumably non-reflective LGS is.
 The bridge opened in 1959, and this sign could in fact be that old - more likely it's from around the early 1970's.

-The unusual Troy-Green Island Bridge, just south of the NY 7 Collar City Bridge.
+Looking west along the unusual Green Island Bridge, just south of the NY 7 Collar City Bridge.

 The Troy-Waterford Bridge (gee, New York sure is creative), southbound across the Hudson River.
 A century ago, there was a covered bridge around here called the Waterford-Troy Bridge....